adityaramesh15/enhanced-llm-retrieval/README.md

 - **Hybrid Search Mechanism**: Combines lexical search using sparse vector embeddings and semantic search with dense vector embeddings powered by the `all-mpnet-base-v2` model.
 - **Seamless Confluence Integration**: Leverages the Confluence API to retrieve documents, enriching the model's knowledge base.
 - **Efficient Query Processing**: Implements a singleton pattern to avoid redundant re-embedding, minimizing latency and accelerating response times.
+- **Real-Time Document Updates**: Supports a daemon function that automatically synchronizes the search index with any modifications made to Confluence documents, ensuring up-to-date retrieval.

 ## Project Structure
 ```